-Design a Library in a community of your choice.
-Students are invited to submit design proposals that address how a library can contribute to the community as a more integral part of the civic fabric.
+Design a Community Dance Center in an area of your choice.
+Students are invited to submit design proposals that address how this program can contribute to the community as a more integral part of the civic fabric.

 Category II OPEN